TrevorBarns/luxart-vehicle-control/README.md

 ## How to install:
 1. Add lux_vehcontrol folder into your server resources.

+__If you DO NOT stream commonmenu.ytd with another resource:__

+2. Keep the stream folder present, you don't need to move or change a thing.
+Continue to step #4.

 __If you stream commonmenu.ytd with another resource (for example to stream custom vMenu textures):__

 2. Navigate to lux_vehcontrol/stream/RawTextures add all textures to other resource's commonmenu.ytd.
 3. Remove or Rename stream folder to prevent overriding othe resource's commonmenu.ytd.
-Continue to step #4.

-__If you DO NOT stream commonmenu.ytd with another resource:__

-2. Keep the stream folder present, you don't need to move or change a thing.
-5. Open config.lua and configure to your liking.
+4. Open config.lua and configure to your liking.